catlewin/Grocery_Store_Simulation_April2024/README.md

 # Grocery_Store_Simulation_April2024
-This project simulates a grocery store with the goal of finding the best number of cashiers to minimize idle time (not checking out a customer) & overtime (paying workers after store closes).
+This project simulates a grocery store to optimize the number of cashiers, minimizing idle time and overtime by using linked lists for shoppers and a queue for checkout lanes.
 The program was developed with 2 classmates, Elias & Shree over the month of April.
+Though the project was originally created on replit, I imported the project to github using clion.

 **Project Requirements:**
 - Store is open from 9am - 9pm (720 minutes)